This Day In Music: August 16

 August 16, 1991 ~ Rock band Van Halen kick off their For Unlawful Carnal Knowledge Tour, often abbreviated as The FUCK Tour, at the Coca-Cola Lakewood Amphitheatre, Atlanta, Georgia ~ In support of their For Unlawful Carnal Knowledge album, the band play 99 shows across North America through the end of May.
 The tour included concerts in Hawaii and Mexico, places they rarely visited.
 At the two Fresno, California, shows the band filmed and recorded material for the live double album and VHS Right Here Right Now, released in 1993.
 Opening act Alice In Chains would miss the December 2 concert in Memphis as the band's guitarist Jerry Cantrell was a no-show.
 He had been on a hunting trip, and erroneously thinking the month November has 31 days Cantrell simply showed up too late

 August 16, 1991 ~ Jeffery Lamar Williams, commonly known as hip hop, trap, mumble rap, progressive hip hop rapper Young Thug, born in Atlanta, Georgia, USA ~ Best known for his 2020 Billboard Hot 100 top 10 hit Go Crazy featuring Chris Brown, Williams is considered one of the most influentual hip hop artists of his generation, noted for his eccentric vocal style and fashion sense.
-Actively recording since the early 2010s, a string of mixtapes and singles leading up to his full-length So Much Fun debut album in 2019
+Actively recording since the early-2010s, a string of mixtapes and singles leading up to his full-length So Much Fun debut album in 2019

 August 16, 1986 ~ Country singer, guitarist, songwriter Ashton Shepherd, full name Ashton Delilah Shepherd, born in Coffeeville, Alabama, USA ~ Known for Takin' Of This Pain and Sounds So Good of her 2008 Sounds So Good debut album and Look It Up of her 2011 Where Country Grows sophomore album